 The MHRA Inspection station follows the GCP & Serious Breach Reporting station and precedes the Audit station.
 This process occurs in parallel with Safety Reporting, Progress Reporting , Ongoing Management & Monitoring, and GCP & Serious Breach Reporting.
 It also has the potential to occur simultaneously with an Audit, Substantial Amendments, Addition of New Sites & Investigators, Urgent Safety Measures, Temporary Halt, and Early Termination.
 An MHRA Inspection is a legal requirement for trials within the Clinical Trial Regulations scope.
+This station is part of the ‘recruitment phase’ group of stations.

 The Medicines and Healthcare Products Regulatory Agency (MHRA) inspect Clinical Trials of Investigational Medicinal Products (CTIMPs) conducted by both commercial and non-commercial organisations.
 GCP Inspectors assess whether organisation sponsoring and/or conducting CTIMPs have systems in place to meet the requirements of the Clinical Trials Regulations (now amended by The Medicines for Human Use (Clinical Trials) (Amendment) (EU Exit) Regulations 2019).